berk-turan/nexus-sdk/docs/toolkit-rust.md

 > concerns [`nexus-toolkit-rust` repo][nexus-toolkit-rust-repo]

-This library exports useful functinality to streamline the development of Nexus Tools in Rust.
+This library exports useful functionality to streamline the development of Nexus Tools in Rust.
 It is mainly used by **Tool developers** to bootstrap their efforts to extend the Nexus ecosystem.

 This documentation will go over the main features of the library and how to use them.